sleroq/dotfiles/home/config/nvim/README.md

   * Add new configuration in `lua/custom/plugins/*` files, which will be auto sourced using `lazy.nvim` (uncomment the line importing the `custom/plugins` directory in the `init.lua` file to enable this)
   * Modify `init.lua` with additional plugins.
   * Include the `lua/kickstart/plugins/*` files in your configuration.

-You can also merge updates/changes from the repo back into your fork, to keep up-to-date with any changes for the default configuration.

 #### Example: Adding an autopairs plugin